 There was a time when we thought these devices were out of our price range and having them in our home wasn’t even a thought.
 The trust has bridged that gap so everyone can learn equally – Michelle Toko, mother of participating student

-The e-learning curriculum is unique and our teachers are fully-trained and certified to deliver our Digital Immersion Programme.
+The e-learning curriculum is unique and our teachers are fully trained and certified to deliver our Digital Immersion Programme.
+They are supported by our dedicated Digital Immersion Facilitator, who provides professional development support to keep them up-to-date with the fast-paced world of online learning.

 Our digital classrooms adopt the Flipped Learning model of learning, where teachers make lessons available to students to be accessed whenever and wherever it is convenient for the student; at home, in class, on the bus, or even from a hospital bed.
 Teachers deliver this instruction by recording and narrating screencasts on their computers.